khamsakamal48/Local-RAG-with-Ollama/README.md

 ## Features

 - **Document Upload**: Supports uploading PDF documents and automatically processes them into text chunks.
+- **Side by side comparison**: Allow direct comparison of the uploaded PDF file and the parsed content that got feeded to the Embedding model.
 - **Dynamic Vector Database Creation**: Automatically re-creates the vector database when a new document is uploaded, a different embedding model is selected, or chunking parameters are updated.
 - **Embedding Models**: Allows users to select from various embedding models for document chunk embeddings.
 - **LLM Interaction**: Provides a custom LLM chat interface where users can retrieve document-relevant information.